Acupuncture and Pregnancy

 The end of pregnancy is often accompanied by a shift in the way the mother feels and symptoms she experiences.
 Reflux and sleeplessness can get worse, amongst other things, and expectant mothers start to feel ‘over it’.
 There are many avenues that you can take to help prepare for labour, including pre-natal yoga and meditation.
 Chinese Medicine suggests that at this stage of pregnancy it is most helpful to stay calm and relaxed and rest where possible.
 As this is not always possible in our busy lives, acupuncture can be a very helpful way to manage issues many expectant mothers experience such as anxiety and sleeplessness.

-Acupuncture and massage are also extremely beneficial in preparing for a smooth transition into labour, as they are thought to stimulate the release of the hormone oxytocin, one of the key hormones of natural labour and delivery.
-Acupuncture is particularly useful for ‘ripening’ the cervix, helping to smooth the way into and through the stages of labour.
+Acupuncture and massage may be beneficial in relieving stress and preparing for a smooth transition into labour, as they are thought to stimulate the release of the hormone oxytocin, one of the key hormones of natural labour and delivery.

 Treatments will vary according to what week the pregnancy is in, any complications to the pregnancy that may be present, and any concerns you may raise with the practitioner.
-Typically acupuncture points will be used on the hands, lower legs and lower back.
+Typically acupuncture points will be used on the hands, lower legs and lower back (sacrum).
 Some practitioners may also massage or do cupping on the back and shoulders.
-You may also have some points in the ears stimulated, according to the theories of auricular acupuncture, that are very beneficial prior to and during the process of labour.
+You may also have some points in the ears stimulated, according to the theories of auricular acupuncture, that may be beneficial prior to and during the process of labour.